Is the current teaching method of yoga failing you?

 The demand for Classpass-like pricing creates a habit in yoga students to simply get any class or to view every class as the same.

 Without structure, or a curriculum put in place it’s very easy to get any cookie-cutter class.

 While this has definitely increased the amount of people practicing yoga or dabbling in yoga, as teachers I question whether we’re getting the point across

 Yoga teachers are hired based on a demo class.

 Would this happen in any other teaching system?
 Imagine that same math teacher again, would it make sense for them to get hired based on a pseudo math class?
 Probably not.

 They get asked proper questions on past curriculum they’ve built, experience, success, challenges.

 I think so!
 I hope so I want to say yes.
 There’s a lot of teachers out there trying to push the industry in the right direction.
 Some of my main inspirations on this are Andrea Ferretti and Jason Crandell.

-My colleague, Argentina, and I are trying out best to re-shape this as well.
-Our sole mission at Beyond the Studio, is to share aspects of the practice that you may not receive in an hour long studio class.
+Over at Beyond the Studio Yoga we are trying out best to re-shape this as well.
+Our sole mission at Beyond the Studio is share the depth of yoga.